 eDiscovery Daily Blog

-As we noted yesterday, eDiscovery Daily published 74 posts related to eDiscovery case decisions and activities over the past year, covering 62 unique cases!
+As we noted yesterday, eDiscovery Daily published 78 posts related to eDiscovery case decisions and activities over the past year, covering 62 unique cases!
 Yesterday, we looked back at cases related to admissibility, proportionality and cooperation as well as a couple of cases related to eDiscovery cost and legal fee reimbursement.
 Today, let’s take a look back at cases related to discovery about discovery, technology assisted review, form of production disputes, objections to production requests and an interesting dispute between an eDiscovery provider and their former sales people.

 We grouped those cases into common subject themes and will review them over the next few posts.
 Perhaps you missed some of these?
 Now is your chance to catch up!